SoraNav: Adaptive UAV Task-Centric Navigation via Zeroshot VLM Reasoning: Results and Evaluations

-\paragraph{Baselines} Our approach is compared with four ZSVTN methods. \textbf{Spatial} follows \cite{gao2025openflycomprehensiveplatformaerial}, where the VLM directly de-tokenizes relative spatial positions, and thus serves as a baseline in both 2.5D and 3D environments.
+\paragraph{Baselines} We consider the following four ZSVTN methods. \textbf{Spatial} follows \cite{gao2025openflycomprehensiveplatformaerial}, where the VLM directly de-tokenizes relative spatial positions, and thus serves as a baseline in both 2.5D and 3D environments.
 We further adapt three ground-robot navigation methods to aerial navigation: \textbf{NavVLM} \cite{navvlm}, \textbf{Pivot} \cite{pivot}, and \textbf{CONVOI} \cite{sathyamoorthy2024convoicontextawarenavigationusing}.
 Since these three methods do not account for altitude, they are evaluated only in 2.5D environments.
 NavVLM outputs collision-free points sampled at fixed angular intervals, while Pivot uniformly samples navigable waypoints; in both cases, sampled waypoints are annotated with indices on the image for the VLM to select from.
 CONVOI samples free cells in the occupancy grid map and requires the VLM to construct a path by sequentially connecting them.
+All ADM parameters are fixed across every experiment: $\alpha = 8$, $\tau_G = 0.3$, $\lambda = 1.0$, $\tau_{\mathrm{valid}} = 0.6$, and $\tau_{\mathrm{yaw}} = 0.65$.